pradip-wadge/Credit-Risk-Modelling-Classification-/README.md

 Credit Risk Modeling and Classification

 Overview
-Credit risk modeling is crucial for financial institutions to evaluate loan applications and mitigate the risk of defaults.
+Credit Risk Modeling is crucial for financial institutions to evaluate loan applications and mitigate the risk of defaults.
 This project builds a machine learning classification model to assess credit risk by leveraging Python, MySQL, and Streamlit.
 The interactive application allows users to explore insights, visualize trends, and make predictions.

 Features
 🔍 Data Analysis and Preprocessing